-Massive distributed storage capacity ideal for example, for swapping movies.

-Damage caused by viruses, worms etc.

-Highly connected infrastructure means worms could spread faster than on the internet in general.
+- Massive distributed storage capacity ideal for example, for swapping movies. - Growing number of users have data that must be private biomedical imaging for example - Damage caused by viruses, worms etc. - Highly connected infrastructure means worms could spread faster than on the internet in general.

 Asymmetric encryption...

-- .... and Digital signatures ... - A hash derived from the message and encrypted with the signer's private key - Signature is checked by decrypting with the signer's public key - Are used to build trust - That a user / site is who they say they are - And can be trusted to act in accord with agreed policies
+- .... and Digital signatures .... - A hash derived from the message and encrypted with the signer's private key - Signature is checked by decrypting with the signer's public key - Are used to build trust - That a user / site is who they say they are - And can be trusted to act in accord with agreed policies